Arslanbob

-Arslanbob (Арстанбап) is a village, sub district, valley, mountain range, and a large forest of wild walnut (Juglans regia) in the Jalal-Abad Region of Kyrgyzstan.
+Arslanbob (Арсланбоб) is a village in the Jalal-Abad Region of Kyrgyzstan.
 Kyrgyzstan's first known export to Europe was the Arslanbob walnut.
-Two waterfalls are located in the area which attract tourists, pilgrims and other visitors during the spring and summer months.

 The population of Arslanbob was 15,196 in 2021.

 Etymology

 Arslanbob is named after an 11th-century figure, Arslanbob-Ata (alternate: Arstanbap-Ata).
-'Bob', used as a suffix, is a traditional practice used in the Arslanbob which denotes "a traveler and explorer".
+The suffix -bob (or -bab) is a traditional practice used in the village, which denotes 'traveler' or 'explorer'.

 History

 According to legend, Alexander the Great took the walnuts from the forest of Arslanbob, and these formed the European plantations.
 For this reason, the walnut is known as the Greek nut in Russian.
 Scientific research however shows that the walnut forests around Arslanbob are probably around 1000 years old, and were planted.
 This corresponds with another local story, that says the forest was planted under the leadership of Arystanbop, who founded the village in his name, and died around 1120 CE.